kamakauzy/graphql-hunter/README.md

 *"Friendly" being relative when it's roasting your security posture*

 - Colored terminal output (red means panic, green means celebrate)
+- **Beautiful HTML reports** (impress management with gradients!)
+- JSON export (for when you need machine-readable proof)
 - Real-time progress reporting (watch the findings roll in!)
 - Detailed descriptions with CWE references (so you can sound smart in meetings)
 - Severity-based classification (CRITICAL = update your resume)
-- JSON export (for when you need to prove this to management)
+- Print-friendly HTML layouts (for that paper trail)

 ### [+] Flexible Configuration